-Calculate derivatives of implicit functions
+Calculate derivatives of implicitly defined functions.

-I can fluently calculate the derivative of an implicit function
+I can fluently calculate the derivative of an implicit function.

 Quick Lesson Plan

 Students will review the techniques and notation of implicit differentiation as they compete in teams to correctly write the most derivative expressions.

 Form teams of 3 or 4 students and allow each team to create a unique name or logo for public scorekeeping.
 We give students 60 seconds to draw a castle on the board for their team.
 During the course of the game teams will easily be able to change their own score and manipulate the score of their competition.

 Before the game begins, give each team a score of 3 marks (stars, checkmarks, smile emoticons, etc.) and place 30 equations face down on a table.
 To start the competition, a representative of each team runs to the front table, chooses one equation, and goes back to their team to construct the derivative.